gxshub/mopmc/README.md

 ```

-A further note on setting up your environment.
+A further note on setting up the environment.
 Cuda Toolkit has a mandatory action of adding the toolkit to the `PATH` variable.
 Add the
 following to `.bashrc` or `.profile`:
 ```bash
 export PATH=/usr/local/cuda-12.2/bin${PATH:+:${PATH}}